 Also, defects that are not “material” do not need to be disclosed, as discussed next.

 Not all problems in a house are equally serious, and the seller needs to disclose only those considered “material.”
 A leaky sink that just needs something tightened is dramatically different than a crack in a plumbing pipe that needs to be completely replaced.
-A material defect is a problem that cannot be corrected with simple maintenance – something that will require significant effort to repair.
+A material defect is, according to the law, one that could have a "significant adverse impact on the value of the property or that involves an unreasonable risk to people on the property."
+(See 68 Pa.C.S § 7102.)

 In either case, however, the seller is not required to complete any investigation or analysis of the property in order to complete the disclosure form.
-Still, sellers should be careful about trying too hard to hide behind their lack of knowledge.
+Still, sellers should be careful about trying to hide behind a lack of knowledge.
 The law specifically states that “the seller shall not make any representations that the seller or the agent for the seller knows or has reason to know are false, deceptive or misleading.”
+(See 68 Pa.C.S § 7308.)

-If the sellers do not tell the buyers about known problems with the property, they can be found responsible for the costs of the repair as well as other actual damages the buyer may suffer.
+If the sellers of a Pennsylvania property do not tell the buyers about known problems with it, they can be found responsible for the costs of the repair as well as other actual damages the buyer suffers.
 The law will not allow the buyer to claim punitive damages.
+(See 68 Pa.C.S § 7311.)